Odyssey 2050

-Odyssey 2050 blends animation and graphics with real life images of environmental destruction, and aims to raise awareness, create positive change and to reach young people across the world.
+Odyssey 2050 blends animation and graphics with real life images of environmental destruction.
+The film aims to raise awareness, create positive change and to reach young people across the world.

-Odyssey 2050 was established by the British Embassy in Costa Rica with financial support from Foreign and Commonwealth Office, and along with the production of the film, the team at Odyssey 2050 is engaged worldwide in running workshops at schools and universities, climate change conferences and businesses.
+Odyssey 2050 was established by the British Embassy in Costa Rica with financial support from Foreign and Commonwealth Office.
+Along with the production of the film, the team at Odyssey 2050 is engaged in running workshops at schools and universities, climate change conferences, and businesses worldwide.

 Plot

-The year is 2050 and alien space travelers look down on Planet Earth and witness the terrible devastation that it has suffered from climate change and environmental destruction at the hands of its most dominant species—humans.
-Incomprehension sweeps throughout the alien ship and into their alien thoughts, as they ask 'how can such an intelligent and creative species treat their own planet like this?'
+The year is 2050 and alien space travelers look down on Planet Earth and witness the terrible devastation that it has suffered from climate change and environmental destruction at the hands of its most dominant species — humans.
+In comprehension sweeps throughout the alien ship and into their alien thoughts, as they ask 'how can such an intelligent and creative species treat their own planet like this?'
 They return to the present day to warn young people about the society that awaits them if positive action is not taken.
 Time is running out—it's not too late.